The Project Qualifications

 • Include your name and year group

 • Give your first idea(s) for your project.
-(These can change later!)
+(You can change this later.)

 • Explain why you are well suited to doing a project.
 Discuss your experience, school record, and personal qualities